SelcukYolcu/DataStructures_C/README.md

 # **__DataStructures_C__**
-## Be an Acrobat on Memory Management
+### The Data Structure algorithms are used to manage memory, organise data and increase of efficiency

-With this repository the basic simplified methods are published for Data Structures in C programming language
+### In this repository the basic simplified methods are published for Data Structures in C programming language

+### All steps are explained by images to easily show How methods work

+### All of the Code are published as Open Source

 ## Content:
 - 1-Linked List
     * 1-Singly Linked List